-Consequently, the quality of a service provider's consumer engagement will be a factor in how we assess expenditure proposals.9 We will consider whether and how well a service provider considered and responded to consumer views, equipped consumers to participate in consultation, made issues tangible to consumers, and obtained a cross-section of consumer views.
+Consequently, the quality of a service provider's consumer engagement will be a factor in how we assess expenditure proposals.10 We will consider whether and how well a service provider considered and responded to consumer views, equipped consumers to participate in consultation, made issues tangible to consumers, and obtained a cross-section of consumer views.
 We will make our assessment on a case by case basis, considering whether it would have been reasonable to engage on a particular issue.
-We will monitor consumer engagement activities and expect service providers to improve reasonably quickly if current engagement activities are minimal.
-In addition, we may publicly comment on any shortcomings that we identify from an expenditure proposal that reflect weaknesses in consumer engagement.
+We will monitor consumer engagement activities through the AER's Consumer Challenge Panel and our ongoing engagement with stakeholders.
+We expect service providers to improve their engagement with consumers reasonably quickly if current engagement activities are minimal.
+In addition, we may publicly comment on any shortcomings that we identify from an expenditure proposal that reflect weaknesses in consumer engagement in our determination